 - 1 in 2 children suffers from “hidden hunger,” deficiencies in vitamins and essential nutrients

 - 1 in 5 children aged 5 to 19 are considered overweight (BMI >19)

 The WHO recommends a balanced diet of grains or tubers (i.e. potatoes, yams), legumes, vegetables, fruits, and proteins.
 Vegetables and fruits provide essential vitamins, minerals, fiber, plant protein, and antioxidants.
 These all lower the risk of obesity, heart disease, type II diabetes, and some forms of cancer.
-A diet with adequate protein is important for both muscle and tissue building.
-How much of each food group a child should eat varies by age, gender, and amount of physical activity.
-When too much or too little are consumed, the risk of health-related illness increases.
+A diet with adequate protein is vital for both muscle and tissue building in a young child.
+However, how much of each food group a child should eat varies by age, gender, and amount of physical activity.
+When too much or too little is consumed, the risk of health-related illness increases.

 A Pediatric Perspective